-Logistic regression was applied without reweighting, with a 5 point or greater increase in 9-item Patient Health Questionnaire (PHQ-9) score as the outcome and participant sociodemographic features, baseline PHQ-9, and use of each social media platform as independent variables.
+Logistic regression was applied without reweighting, with a 5-point or greater increase in the 9-item Patient Health Questionnaire (PHQ-9) score as the outcome and participant sociodemographic features, baseline PHQ-9, and use of each social media platform as independent variables.

 They were asked, “Do you ever use any of the following social media sites or apps?” such as Facebook, Instagram, LinkedIn, Pinterest, TikTok, Twitter, Snapchat, and YouTube.

 They were asked to identify any sources of Covid-19-related news they consumed in the past 24 hours, which they used as a proxy for news sources more generally while examining web-based vs television-based news separately; several social supports available “to talk to if you had a problem, felt sad, or depressed”; and face-to-face meetings with non-household members in the prior 24 hours.